benpaulsen4/YoutubeStats/readme.md

   - As Youtube transitions away from publicly displaying IDs, it becomes harder to get them, this would greatly simplify things
 - [ ] Add 'Awards' feature
   - This will introduce podium style awards for the best performance across all groups for specific metrics
-- [ ] Allow writing analytics reports to text files
+- [x] Allow writing analytics reports to text files
   - This will make storing historical copies of analytics simpler
-  - (?)
-A GUI could invalidate the need for this by generating analytics on the fly for any point in time selected
 - [ ] Implement a GUI
   - This is just a concept at this point, but as the graphing library supports WPF, a GUI could be created to make viewing analytics data far simpler